kyma-project/kyma/docs/02-get-started/01-quick-install.md

 # Quick Install

+> [!CAUTION]
+> This guide describes the installation of standalone open-source Kyma with specific modules.
+If you are a managed offering user of **SAP BTP, Kyma runtime**, read [Add and Delete a Kyma Module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module?locale=en-US&version=Cloud) instead.

 To get started with Kyma, let's quickly install it with specific modules first.

-> [!NOTE]
-> This guide describes installation of standalone Kyma with specific modules.
-If you are using SAP BTP, Kyma runtime (SKR), read [Add and Delete a Kyma Module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module?locale=en-US&version=Cloud) instead.

 ## Prerequisites